How to Merge Photos into an Astrophotography Mosaic

 – Visme

-What are the benefits of creating a mosaic image?
+What are the benefits of creating an astro mosaic?

 Learning how to combine images in Photoshop to create a mosaic image offers numerous benefits.
 Not only does it allow you to capture and process images on a grander scale than a single frame would permit, but it also offers a unique set of challenges and rewards that can make the process even more gratifying.
 As someone who’s been down this path, I can vouch for the following advantages: